FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: Related Work

-\paragraph{Vertical Federated Learning (VFL).} VFL is also known as feature-partitioned machine learning in some literature.
+In this section, we focus on reviewing closely related fields and approaches. \paragraph{Vertical Federated Learning (VFL)} VFL is also known as feature-partitioned machine learning in some literature.
 The secure linear machine learning with data partitioned in the feature space has been well studied in \cite{Gascn2016SecureLR,Hardy2017PrivateFL,DBLP:journals/iacr/MohasselZ17}.
-They apply either hybrid MPC (Secure Multi-party Computation) protocol or additively homomorphic encryption \cite{Rivest1978} for secure linear model training. \cite{SecureBoost} proposed a secure federated tree-boosting (SecureBoost) approach in the VFL setting that enables participating parties with different features to collaboratively build a set of boosting trees, and they prove that the SecureBoost provides the same level of accuracy as its non-privacy-preserving centralized counterparts.
-FATE designed and implemented a VFL-DNN (Deep Neural Network) framework that supports DNN in the VFL setting.
-VFL-DNN leverages a hybrid encryption scheme in the forward stage and backward stage of the VFL training process to protect data privacy and model security. \cite{DBLP:journals/corr/abs-1812-00564} proposed several configurations of splitting a deep neural network to support various forms of collaborations among health entities that each holds a partial deep network and owns a different modality of patient data.
+They apply either hybrid secure multi-party computation (SMPC) protocol or homomorphic encryption (HE) \cite{Rivest1978} to protect privacy in model training and inference. \cite{SecureBoost} proposes a secure federated tree-boosting (SecureBoost) approach in the VFL setting.
+It enables participating parties with different features to build a set of boosting trees collaboratively and proves that the SecureBoost provides the same level of accuracy as its non-privacy-preserving centralized counterparts.
+FATE~\cite{fate2021JMLR} designed and implemented a VFL-DNN (Deep Neural Network) framework that supports DNN in the VFL setting.
+VFL-DNN leverages a hybrid encryption scheme in the forward and backward stages of the VFL training procedure to protect data privacy and model security. \cite{DBLP:journals/corr/abs-1812-00564} proposed several configurations of splitting a deep neural network to support various forms of collaborations among health facilities that each holds a partial deep network and owns a different modality of patient data.